emeinhardt/prague/README.md

 ## Status / organization
 The repository is currently practically usable as is (particularly if you have lots of RAM), though there is plenty of room for improvement and additional features.

-1. The `data` directory contains two key tab-seprated value files representing two feature systems and speech sound inventories.
+1. The `data` directory contains key tab-seprated value files representing feature systems and speech sound inventories.
 2. The main source directory (`prague`) contains code for
  - converting tab-separated value files specifying a feature system and object (e.g. speech sound) inventory into a list of dictionaries and ultimately into the ternary NumPy ndarray representations used by everything else.
  - manipulating these ternary vectors and solving problems 1-3 above with practical efficiency for most feature systems and inventories a phonologist is likely to want, provided they have access to a server with say, 20-30 GB of RAM.
 There is definitely room for improvement in both time and space complexity; this is an ongoing area of development with several promising directions.